fastrgv/RufasCube/README.md

 In the following, the "appName" can be either "cube" or "seven".

-The build scripts work for AdaCore Ada [with its own g++], but should also work for GNAT from the GNU Compiler Collection, with minor changes.
-See gcmp.sh.
+The build scripts work for GNU Ada [with its own g++].

 -------------------------------------------------------
-Windows32 => w32buildAll.bat
+Windows32 => setpath32.bat + wbuildAll.bat
-Windows64 => wbuildAll.bat
+Windows64 => setpath64.bat + w64buildAll.bat (read ~docs\gnuAdaOnWindows.txt)

-Note that the [hard-to-find] 64-bit library file glext64.lib was built using the AdaCore g++ compiler versus glext-src code obtained from Source Forge.
-You can use it as-is; you need not recreate it.
-See glext64.7z.

 -------------------------------------------------------
 MacOSX => obuildAll.sh

 build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries GLFWv3 installed.
 I used this to build the executable that I deliver, named cube_osx.
-Macs with a recent but standard configuration of OS-X, and AdaCore Ada installed should be able to rebuild using this script.
+Macs with a recent but standard configuration of OS-X should be able to rebuild using this script after GNU Ada has been installed.
+(Xcode is not used.)
+You might need to adjust the PATH environment-variable to reflect your actual installation directory (ocmp.sh).

-Note: ./alternateBuildScripts/GNocmp.sh shows how to build on OSX using GNU/Ada, and without Xcode, or AdaCore.

 ------------------------------------------------------